 Alan Semrow’s fiction, nonfiction, and poetry has been featured in over 30 publications.
-Apart from writing fiction and nonfiction, he is a contributor at Chosen Magazine and a singer-songwriter.
-Previously, he was the Fiction Editor for Black Heart Magazine and a Guest Fiction Editor for the Summer Issue of Five Quarterly.
-Semrow’s debut short story collection, Briefs, was published in 2016.
-Ripe is his second book.
-Semrow lives in Minneapolis.
+Semrow’s debut short story collection, Briefs (Lethe Press), was published in 2016.
+His second book, an epistolary memoir called Ripe, was released in 2018.
+Previously, he was a monthly contributor at Chosen Magazine, the Fiction Editor for Black Heart Magazine, and a Guest Fiction Editor for the Summer Issue of Five Quarterly.
+Semrow lives in Denver, CO.

 Funny, sexy, evocative, and brutally honest, Ripe is Alan Semrow’s ode to relationships with men.
 In this epistolary book, Semrow writes to the men who have impacted his outlook, reminded him of basic life lessons, surprised him in more ways than one, and left him reeling for days.
 Writing to one-night-flings, men he has never met, and men he’ll never stop running into, Semrow touches on some of the most constant human themes—love, lust, desire, and the yearning for connection.
 All the while, the book details a man’s journey navigating and blooming by way of the modern gay scene.
 Readers will find familiarity and hard truths in Semrow’s statements about the intricacy and explosiveness of the intimate moments we share.

 “I’m always skeptical of gay writers writing on gay subject matter.
 They either knock it out of the park or slither into a culvert filled with refuse.
 Semrow hit a home run.
 Honest.
 Vulnerable.
 Compelling.
 He’s the first gay writer I have seen in many years who can write erotically without actually being erotic.
 Hints and suggestion make for really beautiful poetry.
 Although it’s billed as a book of letters, it’s much more than that.”

 Purchase From (Paperback & E-Book):